Previous Page Next Page

 2. Completes Section 1 of the Safety Assessment.

-If the APS specialist conducts the case initiation by phone and identifies a situation that poses a threat to life or safety that needs to be resolved before the initial face-to-face contact through the use of purchased client services (PCS) funds, the APS specialist does as follows:
+If the APS specialist conducts the case initiation by phone and identifies a situation that poses a threat to life or safety and needs to be resolved through the use of purchased client services (PCS) funds before the initial face-to-face contact, the APS specialist does as follows:

 • Authorizes PCS, as appropriate, even if unable to assess the client’s financial situation or determine whether alternate resources exist.